582-41W-VA/lia-Eventify/proposal-file.md

   Description: Users can save events that interest them to a Favorate list, giving them easy access later.

 - **Browse, Sort, Filter, and Search Favorates events**
-  Description: Saved events in a user's Favorate can be organized with similar sorting and filtering options as the broader event listings.
+  Description: Saved events in a user's Favorate list can be organized with similar sorting and filtering options as the broader event listings.
 Users can look up events by name, type, or date in their Favorate list.

 - **View User Profile/dashboard**
   Description: A user’s Profile/dashboard can create event and will display their event activity, including past events they’ve attended, events they’ve liked or flagged, and their overall preferences (based on event types and categories).